Tax Tips for U.S. Americans Abroad

 - Calculate the maximum (not ending) balance in the year for ALL accounts.

-- Ignore any US accounts and total the foreign financial accounts:
+- Ignore any US accounts and instead only sum up total foreign financial accounts